Rhode Island Contractor Continuing Education

 Once you’re done, don’t discard your certificate of completion.
 The Board mandates that you hang onto it for three years.

 Since you can take it online, your CE shouldn’t be a big hassle.
 That’s good news because without it, the Board can revoke, suspend, or refuse to renew your contractor license.
-Knock out your five hours online so the Rhode Island contractor CE requirement never prevents you from maintaining active registration with the state.
+Knock out your two and a half hours online so the Rhode Island contractor CE requirement never prevents you from maintaining active registration with the state.

 Rhode Island State Approval Letters